The express bus is the most convenient way to reach Évora, but driving allows you to stop at other attractions in the region.

 The train from Lisbon departs from Oriente Station

 The city can be reached from Lisbon by regular train and bus services.
-The bus is recommended for day trips, as there are only four daily train departures (only two in the morning).
+The bus is recommended for day trips, as there are only five daily train departures (only two in the morning).
 Both the train and the bus take just over 90 minutes to reach Évora, but the bus is the cheaper option.
 However, the train journey can be more pleasant than going down a highway, and it does offer more leg room.
 If that sounds better to you, take the 7:02am or 9:02 train that departs from Oriente Station.

 The entrance to the walled city of Évora